sergiosouzalima/metabase-sample-database/README.md

 * The <a href="https://www.metabase.com/glossary/sample_database" target="_blank">Sample Database</a> is a small <a href="https://www.h2database.com/html/main.html" target="_blank">H2 database</a> that ships with <a href="https://www.metabase.com" target="_blank">Metabase</a>, a Business Inteligence (BI) and analytics tool.

 * You can find in this repository, The Sample Database's data exported in script files.
-Theys are insert commands script files, compatible with <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> and <a href="https://www.mysql.com" target="_blank">MySQL</a>.
+They are insert commands script files, compatible with <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> and <a href="https://www.mysql.com" target="_blank">MySQL</a>.

 * I hope this repository helps you to have a simple dataset for your <a href="https://www.metabase.com" target="_blank">Metabase</a> project or any other BI tool.